-If the agreement is terminated by Jordan Consulting for "good reason", or by the Company without "just cause" (other than due to death or disability), Jordan Consultant is required to be paid, in a lump sum on the thirtieth day following such termination, a severance payment equal to (i) half of the then current annualized Fee, in the event such termination occurs during the first twelve months of the agreement and 100% of the then current annualized Fee, in the event such termination occurs after the first twelve months of the Agreement, together with all outstanding expenses and pro-rated Fee (through the date of termination); (ii) any unpaid annual cash bonus in respect of any completed fiscal year that has ended prior to the date of such termination with such amount determined based on actual performance during such fiscal year as determined by the compensation committee; and (iii) immediate vesting of any and all equity or equity-related awards previously awarded.
-Any equity awards that vest based on various performance metrics will be vested only if such performance metrics have been met at the time of termination of service and will be determined solely by the Compensation Committee.
+If the agreement is terminated by Jordan Consulting for "good reason" (meaning, without Mr. Jordan's consent, the failure of the Company to pay any compensation pursuant to the agreement when due or to perform any other obligation of the Company under the agreement, or the introduction of a requirement to be physically present in an office that is not located in Vancouver, British Columbia; material diminution of duties; his reporting structure and budget authority is reduced; and any material reduction of compensation); provided, however, prior to any such termination by Mr. Jordan for "good reason", Mr. Jordan must first advise the Company in writing (within 90 days of the occurrence of such event) and provide the Company with 30 days to cure, and such agreement must be terminated within 30 days after the Company's failure to cure, or by the Company without "just cause" (other than due to death or disability), Jordan Consulting is required to be paid, in a lump sum on the tenth day following such termination, a severance payment equal to: (i) two times the then current annualized Fee, together with all outstanding expenses and pro-rated Fee (through the date of termination); (ii) any unvested equity grant (including but not limited to options, restricted shares, RSUs and other equity incentives) will vest immediate (collectively, the "Extended Obligations"); and (iii) two times any unpaid annual cash bonus in respect of any completed or partial fiscal year that has ended prior to the date of such termination with such amount determined based on actual performance during such fiscal year (and/or partial year, as the case may be) as determined by the compensation committee, which in any case shall be no less than 50% the Fee before being multiplied by 2; and (iv) immediate vesting of any and all equity or equity-related awards - which terms are amended from the Prior Agreement.
+Any equity awards that vest based on various performance metrics will be vested only if such performance metrics have been met at the